jpukg/Jpa-Hibernate/readme.md

 		Default join table is create one enity_other entity here EMPLOYEE_PROJECT

-		You can join table by specify
+		You can  specify own join table name

 		```java
 		@JoinTable(